cchudzicki-ocw-testing/sts.042-fall-2020/content/pages/readings-v2.md

 - *Note*: in lieu of the class session, please watch the documentary film, [The Day After Trinity (1981)](https://youtu.be/Vm5fCxXnK7Y), available on YouTube.
 - Robert Serber with Robert Crease, Peace & War: Reminiscences of a Life on the Frontiers of Science (New York: Columbia University Press, 1998), 121-44.

-### Session 16: Secrecy and Security in the nuclear age
+### Session 16: Secrecy and Security in the Nuclear Age

 - Joint Congressional Committee on Atomic Energy, “Development of a Super Weapon,” hearing typescript dated 9 January 1950, declassified.
 - David Kaiser, “The atomic secret in red hands?
 American suspicions of theoretical physicists during the early Cold War,” Representations 90 (2005): 28-60.